 When you use the iProov Private Demonstration Application, iProov is a Processor of your data and you are a Controller.
 You make certain decisions on what data is uploaded to our application and who can use it.
 WE process this data upon your request and instructions.

-When you use the iProov Public Demonstration Application you are responsible for collecting any consent necessary from your users for iProov to process your data.
+When you use the iProov Private Demonstration Application you are responsible for collecting any consent necessary from your users for iProov to process your data.
 You are responsible for all of the data entered into the iProov Private Demonstration Application and for adhering to any applicable law relating to you being a Data Controller.

 iProov is responsible for adhering to applicable law relating to Data Processors.